Tasmiya4280/namaz-mosque-ai-app/README.md

 # Mosque-clock-ai

-This FastAPI application allows users to upload an image of a clock displaying prayer times.
+This FastAPI application allows users to upload recent time,time zone and an image of a clock displaying prayer times.
 The API processes the image using OpenAI's GPT-4o model to extract and return the prayer times in a structured JSON format.

 ## Clone the repository
 ```bash